“Turn back the hands of time. Restore your smooth, radiant, and wrinkle-free skin.”

 - Rooster comb (this is the most common source of HA for supplements)

 - Fruits high in vitamins C are also sources of hyaluronic acid.
 Examples are oranges, lemons, and lime.
 Note to gallbladder patients: Oranges are part of our ‘do not eat” list, especially during gallbladder attacks.

 - Fruits high in magnesium can raise hyaluronic acid levels.
 Examples are banana, melon, and avocado.

 - Tubers like sweet potatoes, Jerusalem artichoke, potatoes

-- Vegetables that are high in vitamin C and magnesium like broccoli and asparagus may help boost production of hyaluronic acid.
+- Vegetables high in vitamin C and magnesium like broccoli and asparagus may help boost the production of hyaluronic acid.

-- Brown rice and other whole grains rich in zinc and magnesium.
-The amount of those two minerals in our diet affects how our bodies produce their own hyaluronic acid.
+- Brown rice and other whole grains are rich in zinc and magnesium.
+The amount of those two minerals in our diet affects how our bodies produce their hyaluronic acid.

 4. Soy products

-- Soy products are packed with isoflavones which raise estrogen levels and in turn, increase HA levels.
+- Soy products are packed with isoflavones, raising estrogen levels and increasing HA levels.
 Examples are tofu, soy milk, soy sauce, and soy pasta.
-Take note however, that soy is a common allergen that may trigger inflammation or allergic reaction for many individuals.
+Take note; however, that soy is a common allergen that may trigger inflammation or allergic reaction in many individuals.